pseudo7/ExplodedViewer/README.md

 - Easy to use Scripts
 - Modular Script for indivisual part
 - `Pinch Zoom` to explode/combine the model
+- `Double Tap` to select an indivisual part
 - `Press Back` to reset and go to loading scene

 ### Exploded Cube